AgileLabCon/Finance/README.md

 - **Versatile.** Share escrow-based transactions through any medium.

-- **Interoperable.** Bondly enables transactions across many chains.
+- **Interoperable.** AgileLabCon enables transactions across many chains.

-- **Innovative.** Connect Bondly to your marketplace and create trusted transactions between vendors and customers.
+- **Innovative.** Connect AgileLabCon to your marketplace and create trusted transactions between vendors and customers.

 <p align="center">
   <a href="https://bondly.finance">
-    <b>Learn more about Bondly here.</b>
+    <b>Learn more about AgileLabCon here.</b>
   </a>
 </p>